bohaterewicz/Sales_forecasting_model/README.md

 **Conclusion:**

 The resulting model can predict future values of the target variable with high accuracy.
-L2 Regularization significantly reduced the error, reflected in over-inflated values, even when the total number of predictors is low.
+L2 Regularization can significantly reduced the forecasting error, even when the total number of predictors is low.